takeoff-env/takeoff/README.md

 |db     |postgres  |9.5    |Postgres database|
 |server |ngnix     |1.13.3 |Ngnix Proxy|

 Run via docker compose, you can begin to add plugins to the Hapi server.
-You have JWT auth out of the box for endpoints with `admin` and `user` scopes available.

 ## What you get

 Out of the box you get an nodemon-hot-reloading, Hapi-powered API that is already set up to accept plugins.
 On the frontend you get a single page hot-reloading React app.
-Connecting the two of them is a basic authentication that gives a [JSON Web Token (JWT)](https://jwt.io).
+Connecting the two of them is a basic authentication that gives a [JSON Web Token (JWT)](https://jwt.io) for your endpoints with `admin` and `user` scopes available.

 The app has basic login page and when authenticated you get access to the user screen where you can view users, you can also log out.